-Today’s employers have learned quickly that incentives are key to retaining employees.
-But many of the standard rewards systems don’t seem to be pulling their weight.
+Employers have learned that incentives are key to retaining employees.
+Many of the standard rewards systems don’t seem to be pulling their weight.
 Companies try to incentivize employees to stay by offering flashy perks— like Google’s free gourmet cafeterias– or longevity bonuses, neither of which have been proven to impact retention rates.
 When wages are already high and benefits are equal, companies have to utilize even more creative employee retention ideas in order to see results.

 When is a pen more than just a pen?
 When you have to earn it.